Bujiazi/BroadWay/README.md

 Feel free to contact us if you would like remove them.

 ## 💞 Acknowledgements
-The code is built upon the below repositories, we thank all the contributors for open-sourcing.
+Our code is built upon the below repositories, we thank all the contributors for open-sourcing.
 * [AnimateDiff](https://github.com/guoyww/AnimateDiff)
 * [VideoCrafter](https://github.com/AILab-CVC/VideoCrafter)